sachinjain024/practicebook/my-courses/coursera-classification/week1/ReadMe.md

 ## Questions
 - Can we use logistic regression to classify multiple labels (except 1 vs all technique) ?
 - Can we use different link function and still call it as logistic regression ?
-- When we say regression, do we mean a function and minimize the rms (root mean square) error.
-- Now, regression can be modelled as predictor as well as classifier ?
-- How does decision boundary look in multi-class classifiers ?